Structural Strengthening Among Issues at Core of New Florida Building Requirements

 New Inspection Requirements Following Surfside Tragedy

-Many areas of Florida itself had “40 year laws” mandating that certain buildings were required to have an inspection 40 years after receiving an occupancy permit and then every so many years thereafter.
+Many areas of Florida itself had “40-year laws” mandating that certain buildings were required to have an inspection 40 years after receiving an occupancy permit and then every so many years thereafter.

-In response to the collapse, Florida passed a law mandating that all condominiums at least three stories high and with at least five units be inspected 30 years after receiving its initial occupancy permit and then every 10 years thereafter.
+In response to the collapse, Florida passed a law mandating that all condominiums at least three stories high and with at least five units be inspected 30 years after receiving their initial occupancy permit and then every 10 years thereafter.

 Miami-Dade County similarly shortened its 40-year law to 30 years.
 In neighboring Broward County, the first inspection is required after 25 years.